Titus the Fox: Gameplay

 Titus's beloved Foxy has been kidnapped on the other side of the Sahara desert, and to get her back the player must advance through 14 levels.
 The goal is to avoid dogs, construction workers, giant bees, and other creatures.
 The player can fight back by throwing objects back at them or picking walking enemies up from behind and throwing them as projectiles at other obstacles.
 Stacking thrown objects is often required to get to the end of most levels.
 The game uses a code-based "saving" system, with the codes calculated uniquely for each machine.

 Ports

 In the Game Boy Color version, the ability to stand on thrown objects as well as throw enemies was removed.
 Players could no longer enter through doorways in levels and a new gimmick was added that would cause walls and ladders to appear if the player walked on their invisible activation space.
-Also added were bonus stages where between levels which consisted of a linear path where the player picks up golden boxes which would increase their score.
+Also added were bonus stages between levels which consisted of a linear path where the player picks up golden boxes which would increase their score.